Defimap

 What Stands Out

-The first standout point is the two-card structure.
-Tevau describes a virtual card for online shopping, subscriptions and app-based spending, plus a physical card for point-of-sale payments, travel and ATM withdrawals.
-That combination is useful because many crypto cards start with only one format.
+The first useful detail is the two-card structure.
+Tevau describes a virtual card for online shopping, subscriptions and app-based spending, plus a physical card for retail payments, travel and ATM withdrawals.
+Many crypto card launches start with only one format.

 The second point is mobile wallet support.
 Apple Pay and Google Pay matter for a card like this because a virtual card becomes much more practical when it can be used outside a browser checkout.